Patient Rights and Responsibilities

 - Be treated with dignity and respect.

-- Make informed decisions regarding your health care.
+- Informed consent: Make informed decisions regarding your health care and participate in developing a care plan.

 - Respect for spiritual beliefs, and support from chaplain staff or other spiritual services.

-As a Tuality Healthcare patient you have a responsibility to:
+As a patient, you have the responsibility to:

 - Give accurate information regarding your medical history.

-- Notify your caregiver of any unexpected changes relating to your health.
+- Notify your caregiver of any unexpected health changes.

 - Ask questions when you do not understand what you have been told, or what you are expected to do.

-- Follow the treatment plan as agreed upon by you and your caregiver.
+- Follow the treatment plan agreed upon with your caregiver.

 - Inform your caregiver if you do not intend to follow your treatment plan.

-- Be accountable for the outcome if you or your family refuses treatment or fails to properly follow instructions.
+- Accept the consequences for the outcome if you or your representative refuses treatment or fails to properly follow instructions.

 - Respect the rights of others and observe the rules of common courtesy.